Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The number has 2 digit(s).
 ```

-Our strategy will be to divide the user’s input by 10 repeatedly until it becomes 0; the number of divisions performed is the number of digits.
-Clearly we’ll need some kind of loop, since we don’t know how many divisions it will take to reach 0.
+Our strategy will be to divide the user's input by 10 repeatedly until it becomes 0; the number of divisions performed is the number of digits.
+Clearly we'll need some kind of loop, since we don't know how many divisions it will take to reach 0.
 But should we use a `while` statement or a `do` statement?
 The `do` statement turns out to be more attractive, because every integer—even 0—has at least one digit.
 Here's the program:

 ```C
 /*